d16-nichevo/bard-afar/README.md

 The host the server listens on.
 Must be a fully qualified domain name, an IPv4 or IPv6 literal string, or a wildcard.
 More information [here](https://learn.microsoft.com/en-gb/windows/win32/http/urlprefix-strings).

-Generally it's easiest to use the special wildcard character `*`, which listens on all
+Generally it's easiest to use the special wildcard character `*`, which is a "catch-all" option.

 ### Port (HTTP)